I can hardly believe it is halfway through October. It feels like time speeds up when we enter the last few months of the year.

 Thankfully there is still plenty of time for some fun Halloween activities with the kids.

-This time of year has us running quite a bit, but this Fizzing Halloween Science takes just minutes to set up and is perfect to share with the kids when they return home from school or even as a quick party activity.
+This time of year has us running quite a bit, but this Fizzing Eyeballs Halloween science experiment takes just minutes to set up and is perfect to share with the kids when they return home from school or even as a quick party activity.

 This is one of our favorite simple Halloween STEM Activities.
 It’s easy to set up and fun for all ages.